datacarpentry/OpenRefine-ecology-lesson/00-getting-started.md

   * Mac: Drag icon into Applications folder and double-click it
   * Linux: Run ./refine
 * Note, this is a Java program that runs on your machine (not in the cloud).
 It runs inside the Firefox browser, but no web connection is needed.
+* If OpenRefine does not automatically open for you, you can point your browser at http://127.0.0.1:3333/ to use it.

 ## Basics of Open Refine